 This all sound too good to be true but it is really not bad at all once you think of the incentives of the party you are dealing with and act accordingly.

 But you also have to be willing to spend some time researching and making decisions.
 Even though you may hate figures and paperwork.
 Your finances and investments are a far too an important part of your life to leave to others.

 What to do

 1. You have to take a step back and plan.

-Here making more money than the neighbours or beating the market by 40% per year is probably not realistic or appropriate.
+Here making more money than the neighbours or beating the market by 40% per year is not realistic or appropriate.

 2. Determine how you are going to do it, invest through a fund or do it yourself.

-The main factor to decide between the two is how much time you are prepared to spend on managing your finances.
+The main thing is to decide how much time you are prepared to spend on managing your finances.
 But time spent should not be your only consideration.
 Who knows, you may even start enjoying actively managing your money once you get into it.

-Brokers can be avoided by opening your account at an execution only or internet broker and doing your own investment research with the help of newsletters, good books and following other great investors.
+Brokers can be avoided by opening your account at an execution only or internet broker and doing your own investment research with the help of newsletters, good books or following other great investors.

 However, in spite of all the negative news above there are still good brokers and funds to be found but you must just make an effort to find them.

 To help you take a look at my article About your stockbroker

-You just have to do your homework and, once you have decided what avenue to take, stick to your decision even if you have periods of under performance.
+You just have to do your homework and, once you have decided what you want to do, stick to your decision even if you have periods of under-performance.